-Mary A. Kelly’s interest in this project started many years ago while taking part in a group psychotherapy process.
-‘The simplicity of the room and the depth of life experienced in that space led me to explore many similar rooms with my camera.
-Eventually my focus became the chair as a construct aside from life and a witness to life.
+My interest in this project started many years ago.
+While taking part in a group psychotherapy process, the simplicity of the room and the depth of life experienced in that space led me to explore many similar rooms.
+Eventually my focus became the chair as an entity in its own right and a witness to life.
 The exploration extended to chairs beyond the psychotherapeutic rooms into other living rooms.
-The intimate space of the psychotherapeutic experience opens out into a broader public space and life itself.
-Eventually the paint brush took the place of the camera.’
-Mary A. Kelly, January 2019.
+The intimate space of the psychotherapeutic experience opens out into a broader public space and hence into life itself.
+Eventually the paintbrush took the place of the camera.
+I returned to my first love.

 Jack Kornfield, in A Path with Heart, describes taking the one seat in the centre of the room, opening the doors and windows and seeing who comes to visit.
 When we take the one seat in Buddhist meditation it is said we become our own monastery.
 We create the compassionate space that allows for all things including sorrow, loneliness, shame, desire, regret, frustration and happiness.
 The more of life I experience the more questions I have and the more awareness that those questions do not have simple answers.
 Michael Harding, in an article in the Irish Times titled I wanted to warm my arse in freezing Warsaw.
 So I went to church, says that if anyone asked him why he was sitting in the back of a church in Warsaw, “I would have been stuck for words.
 Because, as the Asian proverb says, ‘When you name the bird, you cease to experience the song.’”